philieu/EntityFramework.Repository/README.md

 ```

 ## Using with an IoC container (e.g. Autofac for example)
-Below is an example on how to register various classes using Autofac as an IoC container.
+Below is an example on how to register and use with Autofac as the IoC container.
 - Registration

 ```C#